nattapongsindhu/nattapongsindhu/README.md

 ## Currently
 - 📚 Studying IT Cybersecurity at LACC — CompTIA A+ → Network+ → Security+ → CySA+ → PenTest+
-- ✈️ Pilot training at Glendale Community College
+- ✈️ Aviation and Transportation in Pilot training at Glendale Community College, CA
 - 🔧 Maintenance Mechanic at USPS — keeping high-volume sorting systems running

 ## Background